 Jeffrey Chappell is the author of articles on jazz and reviews of jazz CDs for Piano & Keyboard Magazine.
 These include “Speaking the Lingo: Jazz Explained for Classical Musicians” and “Start Playing Jazz in About Five Minutes”.

-Jeffrey Chappell studied privately with Charles Covington, Pepe Gonzalez, and Bob Deiner, and participated in workshops with Mark Levine and Benny Green.
+Jeffrey Chappell studied jazz privately with Charles Covington and Pepe Gonzalez, and participated in workshops with Mark Levine and Benny Green.
+He attended the New York Voices Summer Vocal Jazz Camp as a student in 2017, 2018, and 2020, working with Darmon Meader, Kim Nazarian, Lauren Kinhan, and Peter Eldridge.

 Collaboration with bassist Pepe Gonzalez: “Their alternately spacious and spry duets often evoked the richness, nuance and swing associated with Duke Ellington’s canon.” — WASHINGTON POST